daniel-gil/advanced-go-microservices/Frameworks/README.md

     serviceName: gin-web
     servicePort: 9090
 ```

+#### Kubernetes Cluster
+A Kubernetes Cluster is composed of a `Master` and one or several `Node/Kubelet` instances.

+The Kubernetes `master` has replication controllers that handle making sure that the deployment
+definitions are satisfied.
+It also contains:
+- *Deployment history*: to facilitate
+rollbacks (scalability or revert to the last replication controller).
+- *Service definition* for routing: it knows the cluster configuration (nodes and master)
+and which pods are running in each node.

 ### Minikube
 Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.